laravel-mix/laravel-mix/docs/hot-module-replacement.md

 ### Usage on HTTPS

-If you develop your app on a HTTPS connection your hot reloading scripts and styles must also be served via HTTPS.
-To achieve this add `--https` flag to the `hot` option command in package.json:
+If you develop your app on an HTTPS connection, your hot reloading scripts and styles must also be served via HTTPS.
+To achieve this, add the `--https` flag to the `hot` option command within `package.json`:

 ```js
   "scripts": {